silitics/rugix/www/docs/ctrl/advanced/boot-flows.md

 - `rpi-tryboot`: Boot flow for Raspberry Pi 4 and newer models using the `tryboot` mechanism of Raspberry Pi's firmware.

 If none of these boot flows fit your needs, you can also implement your own `custom` boot flow.

+Boot flows are configured through the [`boot-flow` section of the system configuration](../advanced/system-configuration.mdx).
+If no boot flow is configured, Rugix Ctrl will try to detect it dynamically at runtime by inspecting the config partition (usually the first partition of the root disk):

+1. If a file `autoboot.txt` exists, then the boot flow is `rpi-tryboot`.
+2. If a file `bootpart.default.env` exists, then the boot flow is `rpi-uboot`.
+3. If a file `rugpi/grub.cfg` exists, then the boot flow is `grub`.

+In all other cases, automatic runtime detection will fail.

 ## Boot Flow Interface